-AER field staff live and work in communities across Alberta, from Medicine Hat in the south to High Level in the north and numerous centres in between.
-Working with technical experts from the AER’s head office in Calgary to serve all of Alberta, the members of our field staff know their neighbours, understand local issues, and can be counted on to respond to the many questions and concerns that come with the complex and technical work of developing our energy resources.
+AER staff live and work in communities across Alberta, from Medicine Hat in the south to High Level in the north and communities in between.
+We are connected to our neighbourhoods, know our neighbours, and understand local issues.
+We work hard to respond to the many questions and concerns that come with the complex and technical work of developing our energy resources.

 We are proud to call Alberta home and passionate about protecting it.
 Alberta’s energy industry is deeply rooted in our history and culture; every day, our 1200 staff across the province make sure oil and gas companies continue to do their work responsibly by